tddfellow/tddfellow.github.io/source/_posts/2016-09-18-introducing-test-doubles.markdown

 }
 ```

 Obviously, fakes require full-blown testing for them.
 And if the real implementation is testable (even if it is slow), it is a good idea to have the same test suite for both: fake and real implementation.
 This way we can really be sure, that the fake behaves the same way as the real thing.
-And don't forget about the edge cases, for example, if the real thing can throw a `ConnectionError`, the fake should be able too (after being instructed to do so via special method in the tests).
+And don't forget about the edge cases, for example, if the real thing can throw a `ConnectionError`, the fake should be able too (after being instructed to do so via a special method in the tests).

 ## Thanks